whosford/CMPT-383_a2/README.md

 # CMPT-383_a2
-Repository for assignment 2 in CMPT 383
+Repository for assignment 2 in CMPT 383.
+Includes Go code and C code that takes as input valid json and outputs formatted html